What Is IVIG Infusion Treatment?

 Keeping track of your treatment and how your body reacts after each session can help your doctor identify solutions to improve the results of your treatment.

-Remember to maintain open communication with your caregivers and doctors to ensure you receive the highest level of care for your IVIG treatment.
-If you have any additional questions, you may book a call about copay assistance here.
+Remember to maintain open communication with your caregivers and doctors to ensure you receive the highest level of care for your IVIG infusions.
+You may book a call if you have additional questions about copay assistance.